Siegallab/PIE/docs/source/installation.rst

     .. tab:: Unix/macOS

         If you are using a Linux or MacOS operating system, python comes pre-installed on your computer.
-All you need to do to install the PIE package is open the Terminal application, paste the following line, and press 'enter'.
+All you need to do to install the latest stable version of the PIE package is open the Terminal application, paste the following line, and press 'enter'.

         .. code-block:: bash

-            python -m pip install git+https://github.com/Siegallab/PIE
+            python -m pip install git+https://github.com/Siegallab/PIE@1.0.0

         .. warning::